TrellixVulnTeam/swahilipython_SCMU/Doc/reference/import.rst

    The ``__name__`` attribute must be set to the fully-qualified name of the module.
-This name is used to uniquely identify the module in the import system.
+This name is used to uniquely identify the module in the agiza system.

 .. attribute:: __loader__

-   The ``__loader__`` attribute must be set to the loader object that the import machinery used when loading the module.
+   The ``__loader__`` attribute must be set to the loader object that the agiza machinery used when loading the module.
 This is mostly for introspection, but can be used for additional loader-specific functionality, for example getting data associated with a loader.